Single-use plastic items ban

 - mass release of lighter than air balloons.

 A proposed 5–year roadmap has been prepared to show how the Queensland Government plans to continue to work with suppliers, manufacturers and businesses on the inclusion of additional single-use plastic items in the ban, including single-use takeaway coffee cups and lids.

 This will provide industry and businesses with an opportunity to provide feedback regarding supply chain challenges, sourcing suitable alternatives and timeframes, and prepare for future actions.

 Visit the single-use plastic items ban website for details on consultation opportunities for extending the ban.

 Preparing your business

-If you own or operate a business that uses banned items (e.g. restaurants, cafes, takeaway food shops, party suppliers, supermarkets), you can no longer provide these to your customers.
+If you own or operate a business that uses banned items (e.g. restaurants, cafes, takeaway food shops, party suppliers, supermarkets), you will not be able to provide these to your customers after the ban commences.

 To find out what your options are, follow the 3 steps to prepare your business on the Queensland single-use plastic items ban website.